viniciuskneves/articles/use-aws-through-github-actions-without-secret-keys.md

 How does it look in the code?

-1. Let's imagine we've a Bucket
+1. Let's imagine we have a Bucket
 ```typescript
 const bucket = new Bucket(this, "Bucket");
 ```